glindberg2000/LedgerFlow_AI/cline_docs/activeContext.md

 - Cleaned up admin UI and removed legacy parser test utilities.
 - Added and migrated ParsingRun model for import logging.
 - Communicated with Extractor_Dev to coordinate and verify all parser/normalizer changes.
+- Analyzed the batch uploader code and identified that account number is not currently required or set in batch uploads.
+- Decided on hybrid approach for account number requirement after analysis and discussion.

 ## Outstanding Issue
 - Custom business categories (e.g., 'Staging Expenses') are not mapped to IRS categories (e.g., 'Staging'), so their subtotals may not appear in IRS worksheet reports even if they show in the all-categories report.